 5. Grana Padano

-This is an aged cheese that is quite salty.
+Next up is a similar cheese to Parmesan, Grana Padano.
+This is a rare aged cheese that is quite salty.
 Naturally, it also has a very crumbly texture, but like Parmesan, it’s dry.

 6. Cottage Cheese

 This is a fantastic texture alternative!
-And it’s also very easy to find at a reasonable price!

 Cottage cheese is very different from Cotija.
 It’s a fresh cheese with a high moisture content.
 While it is crumbly, it’s a lot wetter and softer than Cotija.
 Nevertheless, it works wonders!
 Especially as a topping on baked dishes!

 This alternative for Cotija is also quite salty and very milky.
-But again, it’s the texture that really makes this cheese a good option.
+But again, it’s the texture that makes this cheese a good option.

 7. Pecorino

 It’s one of those products that can only be called by its name if it meets specific requirements.
 Pecorino Romano is only made in Lazio in Tuscany or Sardinia in Italy.
-Furthermore, it’s only ever made from sheep’s milk!
-The cheese is aged for at least 16 months which gives it a hard, crumbly texture and sharp, salty, nutty flavor.

 8. Semi-Soft Goat Cheese

 Also known as goat cheese crumbles, this is a cheese that is firmer than chevin (which has a cream cheese consistency) but softer than aged goat’s cheese products.
+Which makes this a perfect substitute for cotija cheese.

 You can also make your own by adding a little extra salt to the creamed chevin log.
-This will extract moisture from the creamy cheese which can be drained off.
+This will extract moisture from the creamy cheese, which can be drained off.
 Then, once your moisture is removed, the cheese gets a more crumbly texture, like cottage cheese.

 9. Ricotta Salata